jacobjohnsson/simulated-annealing/docs/README.md

 ### 8-Queens

 8-Queens is a toy problem where the goal is to place 8 queens on a chess board such that no queen attack any other queen.
-Remember that a queen attacks any other queen if it is in the same row, column or diagonal.
-An attempt at a
+Remember that in chess a queen attacks any other queen if it is in the same row, column or diagonal.
+An attempt at a solution:
-solution:

     Q . . . . . . .
     . . . .
 Q . . .